Our links fall into four categories:

 Handicapped Pets offers dog wheelchairs and products that can bring back quality of life to injured dogs.

-Misfit Manor Dog Rescue does incedible work that most others don't.
+Misfit Manor Dog Rescue does incredible work that most others don't.
 They take in dogs regardless of the possible illness that may cost thousands of dollars to treat.
 Whatever a dog needs is what they'll get.
-From traditional to compliementary vet care, homeprepared diets and more - and foster homes that are second to none.
+From traditional to complimentary vet care, home-prepared diets and more - and foster homes that are second to none.

 Paws Rule is a non-profit corporation registered in the State of North Carolina that holds a 501c3 tax-exempt status.
 They save dogs and cats from the gas chamber.
 Literally.
 They've proven to be tireless, ethical, and they deserve your support.